Wolmer's Schools: John Wolmer, the great benefactor

 He was probably born around 1659.
 He was a Kingston goldsmith.
 He married Mary Elizabeth Lumbard, a 50-year-old widow, at Half Way Tree in 1705, but she died in 1717.
 He bought land at Stanton Street adjoining Duckenfield, in 1681 and sold it in 1727.
 Little else is known about him or his origin.
 There is speculation that he may have come from Switzerland or England.
 As a goldsmith and jeweller, he probably benefitted from the gold coming from Africa and mainland America that was worked by the few goldsmiths in Port Royal, hence his wealth.
 Goldsmiths also helped to regulate the value of foreign currency to the English pound, by buying and selling currency.
 Goldsmiths also made money by acting as brokers connected to the slave trade and as usurers (moneylenders).
 There is reference of one Peter Calliard selling Negro slaves to John Wolmer in 1712, who was described as “the Kingston jeweller”.
 He wrote his will on May 21, 1729 (Founder’s Day) and died in Kingston parish on June 29, 1729.
 The sum of £2,360 was left for the purpose of the establishment of the “Free School”.
 He also left in his will £50 to the poor of his parish, granted his slaves their freedom (and his clothing) and left his good friend John Williams, his horse, furniture, a silver quarter and £20.

-Other benefactors

-Other persons made important contributions to the establishment and growth of Wolmer’s.
-They have been honoured by having the houses at Wolmer’s Boys’ School named after them.